 Stuart Forster reviews a Snugpak Torrent Jacket.

-Disclosure: I was sent an electric blue Snugpak Torrent jacket to facilitate this review.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: I was sent a Snugpak Torrent jacket to facilitate this review.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The Snugpak Torrent Jacket is an insulated waterproof and windproof coat suited for use outdoors.
 This is outdoor clothing suitable for everyday use as well as hiking gear.